 Founded in 1929, the law firm of Blume Forte has nearly eight decades of experience helping injured New Jersey residents secure compensation for serious injuries.
 We're proud to be able to say that we've obtained more than $320 million for our clients in just the last 5 years alone.
 With experience in the complex medical and legal issues raised by lawsuits surrounding a serious injury; most of our attorneys have special professional Certifications by the Supreme Court of New Jersey as Civil Trial Attorneys.
 We have four offices conveniently located in Red Bank, North Bergen, Jersey City and Chatham.

-If you were seriously injured because of a hazardous condition on someone else's property in New Jersey, contact an experienced lawyer at Blume Forte at (973) 635-5400 today for a free consultation.
+If you were seriously injured in a slip and fall in New Jersey because of a hazardous condition on someone else's property, contact an experienced lawyer at Blume Forte at (973) 635-5400 today for a free consultation.

 If you need to consult a New Jersey personal injury attorney, you need to contact Blume Forte Fried Zerres & Molinari.
 The initial consultation is always free.